Beyond Juridical Fiat: Contesting Elite Capture Within The Gambia's Land Governance Framework – The Standard Newspaper | Gambia

 The environmental implications of these allocations are profound and far-reaching.
 Karenti is a critical refuge for hundreds of bird species, representing a significant ecological asset both nationally and internationally.

 The prioritisation of private commercial development contradicts principles of sustainable development and environmental stewardship.
-This act raises fundamental questions about development models that generate wealth for elites whilst yielding minimal returns to communities.
+This act raises fundamental questions about development models that generate wealth for elites while yielding minimal returns to communities.

 Characterising these activities as “rent-seeking” rather than authentic “value creation” is apt.
 Notably, presidential aspirant Essa Faal (a beneficiary of these allocations) has previously described communal lands as “dead capital” in a radio interview.
 Such framing reflects a reductionist approach to land that privileges market activation, thereby legitimising the transfer of community and national assets to elites like him.